4paradigm/OpenMLDB/docs/en/reference/sql/dml/DELETE_STATEMENT.md

 **Description**

-`DELETE` statement will delete all data from the first index of specific column value.
+- `DELETE` statement will delete all data from the index of specific column value of online table.
+- The filter columns sepcified by `WHERE` must be an index column and the condition can only be `=`.

 ## Examples